LauraO90/WordHunt/README.md

 ## Overview of project ##

 Welcome to WordHunt!
-WordHunt is an interactive Python based terminal game that provides an entertaining word guessing game with various categories.
+WordHunt is a Python based terminal game that provides an entertaining word guessing game.

 Visit the deployed site: [WordHunt deployment](https://word-hunt-lo-22f0c19fc78e.herokuapp.com/)

 ## Initial planning ##

-WordHunt provides users with an interactive and menu-driven game.
+WordHunt provides users with an interactive, menu-driven game.
 During the initial planning stage I used LucidChart:
 ![Initial planning](documentation/wordhunt-lucidchart.png)

-As WordHunt developed, I decided to enhance this original plan by creating a more interactive and efficient experience for users.
+As WordHunt developed, I decided to enhance this original plan by creating a more interactive and informative experience for users.
 This involved welcoming users and offering them the option to see the game instructions before inputting their name and starting WordHunt.
+The game itself was developed as originally planned.

 ## User Stories ##